Powered By

 • The following generally describes our gamplay loop:

 • Wrath of the Berserker is always a great skill to fall back on for extra damage and buff extensions.
-At the very least, we want to pop it right at the start of Boss fights to ensure we have the large power spike it grants.
+At the very least, we want to pop it right at the start of Boss fights to ensure we have the power and Fury spike it grants.

 Arsenal System